-Having worked with many victims of asbestos-related diseases over the years, we have seen first hand the devastating effects of asbestos.
+We have worked with many victims of asbestos-related diseases over the years and have seen first hand the devastating effects of asbestos.
 This is why we are dedicated to helping you and your family however we can.

 Use the quick links below to navigate this page:

 An explanation of the substance and its dangers

 Illnesses caused by exposure to asbestos

 Information on the buildings and workplaces where asbestos exposure is likely

 An explanation of an employer’s responsibility to protect workers from harm

 A list of the most frequently asked questions about asbestos-related illnesses